Classic hikes (10 of the best hikes from around the world)

 Time: 21 days

 The John Muir Trail, named after the Scottish-born conservationist, runs from Yosemite Valley to Mt Whitney, California’s tallest mountain at 4,421m (14,505 ft).
 The trail crosses Yosemite National Park, Inyo National Forest, Ansel Adams Wilderness, Devils Postpile National Monument, Kings Canyon National Park and Sequoia National Park, all known for spectacular high-mountain and alpine scenery.
-In fact, a common ‘complaint’ from many hikers is they have to stop often to admire the jaw-dropping views.
-Do your research and get your permits sorted out 24 weeks (168 days) in advance from your desired starting date.
+In fact, a common ‘complaint’ from many hikers is that they have to stop often to admire the jaw-dropping views.
+Do your research and get your permits sorted out 24 weeks (168 days) in advance before your desired starting date.
 Apply for your permit here.

 West Highland Way, Highlands, Scotland

 Experience some of the prettiest scenery that the UK has to offer in just a week, as this trek takes you from the suburbs of Glasgow to the dreamy shores of Loch Lomond and into the magnificent Highlands, crossing Rannoch Moor and finishing in Fort William.